fcambus/rrda/README.md

 ## Installation

-Build and install with the `go` tool :
+Build and install with the `go` tool, all dependencies will be automatically fetched and compiled :

-	go build rrda
-	go install rrda
+	go get -d -v ./... && go build -v ./... go install rrda

 ## Usage